ScienceParkStudyGroup/research-data-management-lesson/_episodes/09-Archiving-Data.md

-When using the GUI for file transfer between the servers be sure to open two separate windows with separate connections.
+When using the GUI for file transfer between servers be sure to open two separate windows with separate connections.